Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/4-build-sw-for-ps-subsystems.md

      ![](./media/image24.jpeg)

      The platform project is ready.
 You can create applications using this platform and test on zcu102 hardware.

-    > Note: The project build process will build the standalone BSP, FSBL and PMUFW.
-FSBL and PMUFW has their own BSP.
+     **NOTE:** The project build process will build the standalone BSP, FSBL and PMUFW.
+FSBL and PMUFW have their own BSP.
 The build process will take some time.

 ## Example 3: Running the "Hello World" Application from Arm Cortex-A53